bhavita/YTStreamChat/assets/emotes/RaeEmotes.md

 # Rae-Emotes Dictionary
-These are the custom emotes included in emotesly extension for Valkyrae youtube channel (), If you would like a new emote added, please make an issue about it and gain support, altnativly if you are in her discord you can reach out to me to add more :)
+These are the custom emotes included in the Emotesly extension for Valkyrae youtube channel (https://www.youtube.com/c/Valkyrae1/), If you would like a new emote added, please raise an issue(request) about it and gain support ^_^, alternatively, if you are in her discord, you can reach out to me to add more :)

 | Emote | Text |
 | --- | --- |